Paddywc/milestone-project-1/README.md

     *	Imported fonts and font icons

 ## Deployment
 The site is hosted on [GitHub Pages](https://paddywc.github.io/milestone-project-1/).
 The source of this code is the [gh-pages branch](https://github.com/Paddywc/milestone-project-1/tree/gh-pages) of the project GitHub repository.
 It mirrors the master branch in every way, with the exception of some media URLs.
 The leading slash is removed for CSS imports from the project directory (“project-assets/..” rather than “"/project-assets/..”), and absolute, rather than relative URLs are used for the image sources.
+Direct onlinewebfont imports were also removed from HTML templates.
+All these changes are to ensure that these elements import correctly to GitHub Pages.

 ## Credits
--	Code for embedding Instagram code is from the [Instagram website]( https://www.instagram.com/developer/embedding/)
+-	Code for embedding Instagram code is from the [Instagram website](https://www.instagram.com/developer/embedding/)
 -	Kalligraphia, Hobo, Quotes, and Noteworthy  fonts are from [Online Web Fonts](https://www.onlinewebfonts.com/),
 -	Font icons are from [Google Material Design Icons](https://material.io/tools/icons/?style=baseline) and [Font Awesome](https://fontawesome.com/)